storybookjs/storybook-addon-console/README.md

 ### @storybook/addon-console.withConsole([optionsOrFn]) ⇒ <code>function</code>
 Wraps your stories with specified addon options.
 If you don't pass {`log`, `warn`, `error`} in options argument it'll create them from context for each story individually.
-Hence you'll see from what exact story you got an log or error.
+Hence you'll see from what exact story you got a log or error.
 You can log from component's lifecycle methods or within your story.

 **Kind**: static method of [<code>@storybook/addon-console</code>](#module_@storybook/addon-console)
 **Returns**: <code>function</code> - wrappedStoryFn